Lue-Floyd/CSCI2470_final_project/README.md

 As the digital currency market develops, we will inevitably be involved in the torrent.
 We hope to use our knowledge to explore the changing trends behind digital currencies.

 ## What it does
-We hope to use LSTM or RNN models to predict the future price trend of digital currencies.
+We hope to use LSTM models to predict the future price trend of digital currencies.

 ## How we built it
 **Data is collected and preprocessed**